 DoorDash scams are a headache many Dashers have to deal with.
 There are countless stories of drivers getting scammed for thousands of dollars by unscrupulous thieves.
-Here’s a news story of a driver that lost $1,000 to a scammer.
+Here’s a news story of a driver who lost $1,000 to a scammer.
 Here’s another one where a driver lost nearly $2,000.
 It can be a devastating amount of money for anyone to lose.

 Fortunately, if you’re careful and follow the advice in this post, you can make sure you don’t fall for any of these scams.

 In this post, we’ll take a look at some of the most common DoorDash scams, how they work, and what you should do so you don’t fall victim to any of these scams.

 While there are countless scams possible, most of them work in the same way – the goal of the scammer is to steal your money or get free food.
 Here are the main scams you should be aware of as a Dasher.

 1. The Fake Customer Service Rep Scam

 This is the most common scam that Dashers fall for and can be the most devastating financially.
 In this scam, the scammer places a small order at a nearby restaurant.
 The order will typically be for something like a soda or a cookie at McDonald’s or a similar fast-food restaurant.

 After the Dasher accepts the order, the scammer then calls the Dasher and pretends to be a DoorDash customer service representative.
 Because the scammer placed the order themselves, they know your name and the order details, which they then use to convince you that they work for DoorDash.
 For example, they’ll call and say, is this [your name]?
 Then they’ll say, I’m calling about your current order for [customer name].